 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

 She is currently directing a five-year major research project: Changing Structures of Islamic Authority and Consequences for Social Change - A Transnational Review (CSIA).
 The project is supported by a 1.4 million euro European Research Council (ERC) Starting Grant.
-Building on her earlier work where she argues that in order for beliefs to persist they must have everyday relevance, in this project Prof. Bano studies how both old and new centres of Islamic authority are responding to changed expectations of the Muslim youth in Muslim majority countries as well as those living in the West.
+Building on her earlier work where she argues that in order for beliefs to persist they must have everyday relevance, in this project Professor Bano studies how both old and new centres of Islamic authority are responding to changed expectations of the Muslim youth in Muslim majority countries as well as those living in the West.

-Prior to this Prof. Bano held an ESRC/AHRC flagship Ideas and Beliefs Fellowship.
+Prior to this Professor Bano held an ESRC/AHRC flagship Ideas and Beliefs Fellowship.
 Under this fellowship she explored the causes of the emergence and spread of female Islamic education movements across the Muslim world since the 1970s.
 This project drew on extensive fieldwork in Pakistan, Nigeria and Syria and has resulted in a number of publications including a book monograph: Female Islamic Education Movements: The Re-Democratisation of Islamic Knowledge (Cambridge University Press).
 She is also leading a longitudinal study comparing the demand for secular versus Islamic education among teenage girls in Pakistan and Nigeria and the impact their respective education has on their psychological well-being and future economic opportunities.